Savandurga is an amazing place for a photo-op… but Whoa! the fort of “death” and that too on my first trek!!

 History of Savandurga

 Located at a distance of 64 km west of Bangalore, Savandurga is reputed to be the highest monolith in Asia.
-It comprises two looming granite hills, Karigudda, the Black Hill and Biligudda, the White Hill both around 4000 feet tall.
+It comprises two looming granite hills, Karigudda, the Black Hill and Biligudda, the White Hill, both around 4000 feet tall.
 Historically, the hills find a mention in the records of the Hoysala period in the 13th century.
 In those times it was referred to as Savandi hills.
-Later during the reign of Hyder Ali, this hill served as a fort prison from where it was said to be no escape.
-The locals began referring to it as “Mrutyu Kupa” which translates vaguely to ‘the fort of death’.
+Later during the reign of Hyder Ali, this hill served as a fort prison from where it was said there was no escape but via death.
+Since then the locals began referring to it as “Mrutyu Kupa” which vaguely translates to “the fort of death.”

-The nearest town is Magadi, known for being the birthplace of Kempe Gowda who brought together the city we now call Bangalore.
+The nearest town to Savandurga is Magadi, known for being the birthplace of Kempe Gowda who is kind of looked at as the founder of the city we now call Bangalore.
 More recently, the hills have been featured in the making of David Lean’s movie A Passage to India.

 The Journey to Savandurga

+I was going on this night trek to Savandurga along with a trekking group.
 My pick-up point was at Central Silk Board at 11 p.m.
 It was my first trek around Bangalore and I was duly very excited.
-The tempo bus was waiting, almost filled up as more and more trekkers trickled in.
-We were on the move by 11:30 p.m.
-I had been searching for proper trekking groups for over a year and this is the first guys who impressed me before I even started on the trek.
-We got introduced to each other on the bus during the ride.
-Most trekkers were in groups – friends from office.
+The tempo bus was waiting, filling up as more and more trekkers trickled in.
+We hit the road by 11:30 p.m.
+I had been searching for good trekking groups for over a year and this is the first team that impressed me even before I started on the trek.
+The other trekkies joining us from various parts of bangalore got introduced to each other on the bus during the ride.
+Most trekkers came in groups – friends from office or were couples.
 I was the only loner, but I had my camera, that more than made up for it.

 We reached the base of the hill near the Narasimhaswamy Temple at around 1 am.
 Were were going to conquer Biligudda tonight!
 It is a relatively easier climb compared to Karigudda, which requires permission to climb.
 We got an energy pack from the organizers comprising a juice tetra-pack, an energy-bar and a pack of biscuits.